rautaditya2606/wheat_detection/README.md

 Most crop-disease demos stop at a class label.
 This system goes further:

-1. **Async Bulk Diagnostics**: Upload up to 10 images in parallel.
-To ensure memory stability on low-resource environments, inference is serialized via a `threading.Lock` while results are streamed back in real-time via Server-Sent Events (SSE).
+1. **Stable Bulk Diagnostics (Up to 10 Images)**: Upload up to 10 images in one request.
+The backend processes each image sequentially (Cloudinary -> CLIP validation -> ONNX inference -> overlay) for predictable behavior on low-resource deployments.
 2. **Heuristic Region Overlays**: Automatically generates visual disease highlighting using OpenCV-based color and texture analysis (e.g., reddish-brown rust pustules) to ground the model's prediction in visual evidence.
-3. **Collective AI Recommendation**: Aggregates results from multiple field samples + real-time weather + geolocation to provide a "Global Field Health" summary using OpenAI GPT orchestration.
+3. **On-Demand AI Recommendation**: Bulk analysis focuses on fast, stable classification.
+Users open an image result and click **Get Expert Recommendations** on `/result` to generate personalized guidance.
 4. **Quantized Edge Inference**: Uses an INT8 quantized ResNet50 model (89% accuracy) optimized for 75% smaller footprint and faster CPU cold-starts.
 5. **Human-in-the-Loop Feedback**: Captures user-corrected labels and stores them in Aiven ClickHouse, creating a verifiable ground-truth dataset for future active learning cycles.